mgoddard/crdb-embeddings/README.md

 The fraction of rows to scan when building the K-Means model.
 A value of 1.0 might make more sense for a small data set, but a smaller fraction would be better suited to a larger data set.
-Again, there's a tradeoff here in terms of fidelity, with a larger fraction (theoretically) leading to a better model:
+Again, there's a tradeoff here in terms of fidelity, with a larger fraction (theoretically) leading to a better model.
+Again, when the data set became larger, experiments showed that a fraction corresponding to about 35k rows in the table was a sweet spot:
 ```
 export TRAIN_FRACTION=0.75
 ```